KatlehoJordan/dot-files/README.md

     - Just have to be disciplined and use `code <my file>`
   - Upon starting up Linux kernel, getting error messages printed to the log:
     - <https://www.kubuntuforums.net/forum/currently-supported-releases/kubuntu-22-04-jammy-jellyfish/post-installation-ax/662598-boot-shut-down-errors-acpi-error-no-pointer-back-to-namespace-node-in-package>
-    - Basically, these warnings are unavoidable on some motherboards when running linux.
+    - Basically, these warnings are unavoidable on some motherboards when running Linux.
 But they are non-harmful.
       - ACPI Error: No pointer back to namespace node in package (____ptr val____) (20221020/dsargs-301)
             /dev/sda5: clean, 275504/19980288 files, 10926123/79892480 blocks
-            ACPI Error: No pointerback to namespace node in package 00000000bab72184 (20221020/dsargs-301) ACPI Error: Aborting method \_SB.PCI0.B0D4.PPCC due to previous error (AE_AML_INTERNAL) (20221020/psparse-)
+            ACPI Error: No pointer back to namespace node in package 00000000bab72184 (20221020/dsargs-301) ACPI Error: Aborting method \_SB.PCI0.B0D4.PPCC due to previous error (AE_AML_INTERNAL) (20221020/psparse-)

             kfd kfd: amdgpu: TOPA2 not supported in kfd

 - PERMANENTLY FIXED
+  - How to access the settings to, for example, modify key-repeat speed?
+    - `env XDG_CURRENT_DESKTOP=GNOME gnome-control-center`
   - How to take and save screenshots?
     - <https://dev.to/dianjuar/i3wm-screenshot-shortcuts-3n7b>
   - Need to remap keys: